mrmike1/postgres_replication/README.md

 Tested with Debian debian-8.3.0

-setup your /etc/ansible/hosts file with postgres slaves in the group pslaves and master in group pmasters to add new slaves, just add the hosts in your slave group and run the playbook again edit include/vars.yml with your variables
+setup your /etc/ansible/hosts file with postgres slaves in the group pslaves and master in group pmasters.

+to add new slaves, just add the hosts in your slave group and run the playbook again

+edit include/vars.yml with your variables